oribermudez/weatherJournal/README.md

 Clone the repo and install the node modules.
 Your can do that by typing npm i in your terminal.

+### Running the app

+Open your terminal and go to the project folder.
+Type 'node server.js' in the terminal to run the server.
+Open your web browser and go to http://localhost:3000/ to see the app.

 ## Built With

 * JavaScript